Itzhak Perlman: The Perlman Music Program

 The Perlman Music Program, founded in 1994 by Perlman's wife, Toby Perlman, and Suki Sandler, started as a summer camp for exceptional string musicians between the ages of 12 and 18.
 Over time, it expanded to a yearlong program.
 Students have the chance to have Perlman coach them before they play at venues such as the Sutton Place Synagogue and public schools.
 By introducing students to each other and requiring them to practice together, the program strives to have musicians who would otherwise practice alone develop a network of friends and colleagues.
 Rather than remain isolated, participants in the program find an area where they belong.

 Instruments

 Perlman plays the Soil Stradivarius violin of 1714, formerly owned by Yehudi Menuhin and considered one of the finest violins made during Stradivari's "golden period".
 Perlman also plays the Guarneri del Gesù 1743 'Sauret'.

 Personal life

 Perlman lives in New York City with his wife, Toby, also a classically trained violinist.
 They met as students and married in 1967.
 They have five children, including Navah Perlman, a concert pianist and chamber musician.
 Perlman is a distant cousin of the Canadian comic and television personality Howie Mandel.
 He has synesthesia and was interviewed for Tasting the Universe by Maureen Seaberg, which is about the condition.

+When asked about the Gaza war in 2024, Perlman stated that he was loyal to Israel.